Large deviations for triangles in scale-free random graphs: Introduction and main results

 We are interested in the event that $\triangle_n$ deviates from its mean $m_n$ by a factor $a>0$.
 It turns out that there is a qualitative difference determined by the question whether $m_n$ is increasing to $\infty$ faster than $n$ or not, which, due to Lemma \ref{lemma-mean}, is determined by whether the parameter $\alpha$ is bigger than or smaller than $4/3$.

-\paragraph*{The case $\alpha>4/3$: single hub} As we will see, an unusually large number of triangles will be caused by one or more hubs.
+\paragraph*{The case $\alpha>4/3$: single hub} As we will see, an unusually large number of triangles will be caused by one hub.
 To determine how large a hub needs to be, we define for $a>0$,